AntonKueltz/ml-kem/README.md

     ML_KEM(ParameterSet.ML_KEM_768, fast=False)  # Pure python

-Both implementations are self contained and portable (assuming you have 8 bits per byte on your system) with no dependencies on third party libraries in neither the C nor python code.
+Both implementations are self contained and portable (assuming you have 8 bits per byte on your system) with no dependencies on third party libraries in either the C or python code.
 Note that the performance of the C extensions is _significantly_ faster.
 The python implementation is primarily included for those that wish to explore and debug the algorithm.
 Performance against the NIST